 For a standard new single-family dwelling, the average time it typically takes to approve plans and documentation is 6 to 8 weeks.
 Plan checking for minor projects are typically processed much quicker.

 The Plans Examiner can provide you with a rough estimate of the plan review turnaround time when you submit your plans for plan check.

 For more information, please see the handout "Obtaining a Building Permit."

 I'm planning on making some alterations to my commercial building.
 When are disabled access regulations triggered?

-Projects that consist only of heating, ventilation, air conditioning, reroofing, electrical work not involving placement of switches and receptacles, painting and related cosmetic work or equipment not considered part of the architecure of the building do not trigger accessibilty requirements.
+Projects that consist only of heating, ventilation, air conditioning, reroofing, electrical work not involving placement of switches and receptacles, painting and related cosmetic work or equipment not considered part of the architecture of the building do not trigger accessibility requirements.

 Fire sprinkler systems must be installed under the following circumstances:

 In other than Group U occupancies (i.e. garages, garden sheds, fences) and Group S Division 2 shipping containers, a fire sprinkler system is required in all newly constructed buildings.

 ADDITION is the increase of area of an existing structure, for which a building permit has been issued, where the increase in floor area is not made exclusively for the provision of accessibility for the physically disabled.
 For additions to all existing structures that result in a building with a floor area (including porches, covered parking, attics with floors, storage rooms and other covered areas) greater than 4,000 square feet, a fire sprinkler system must be provided throughout the entire building.